 Eyre Peninsula internship in applied grains research 2024

-This project anuually engages a recent graduate to work for 12 months as an intern/trainee in applied grains research, development and extension, located on Eyre Peninsula.
+This project anually engages a recent graduate to work for 12 months as an intern/trainee in applied grains research, development and extension on Eyre Peninsula.

-During the 12 months the intern will gain skills in trial design, trial management, sampling, statistical analysis, general crop agronomy, extension practices including written and oral communication with growers and advisors and event delivery.
-They will also have the opportunity to network and attend industry events (e.g. GRDC Updates).
+During the 12 months the intern gains skills in trial design, trial management, sampling, statistical analysis, general crop agronomy, extension practices including written and oral communication with growers and advisors and event delivery.
+They also have the opportunity to network and attend industry events (e.g. GRDC Updates).

-In 2024, the intern will spend most of their 12 months working with EPAG Research, supervised and mentored by Andrew Ware.
+In 2024, the intern spent most of their 12 months working with EPAG Research, supervised and mentored by Andrew Ware.

-During the 12 months the intern will run a small research project, where they design, implement, analyse and write up a field trial relevant to growers in the region.
+During the 12 months the intern ran a small research project, where they design, implement, analyse and write up a field trial relevant to growers in the region.

-The position has been filled, commencing in February 2024.
+The position was filled, and commenced in February 2024.

 Alex Busch was appointed as the Eyre Peninsula intern in applied grains research for 2024, hosted by EPAG Research.
 Alex successfully completed his 12 months internship and associated project, which focused on repairing historical poor or unsuccessful soil amelioration efforts, to improve productivity of soils.